-This project includes all aspect of the marine wildlife, including; teaching sustainable fishing techniques and the economic benefits of protecting marine areas and encouraging entrepreneurial attitudes to deter from unsustainable and destructive activities like shark finning or fishing with dynamite.
+This project includes all aspect of the marine wildlife, including the teaching of sustainable fishing techniques, and the economic benefits of protecting marine areas, encouraging entrepreneurial attitudes to deter from unsustainable and destructive activities such as shark finning or fishing with dynamite.

 The 10th of May every year is Mother Ocean Day and here at the Great Projects we wanted to celebrate this fact.
 To do this we spoke to underwater photographer Dan Bolt and he shared with us his favourite pictures from his time spent diving in the waters surrounding the UK and explained what he saw!
 These are not pictures to be missed so take a look!